A souvenir of love - Chapter 1

 Let's move to the next.

-Now, let me share few witty names here.
-These children had difficulty in pronouncing teacher's names and we always had fun listening to these.
+Now, let me share a few witty names here.
+These children had difficulty pronouncing the teacher's names and we always had fun listening to them.

 Hold your breath and get ready for a good laugh :)